-Over the last 6 years, Migration has become the leading conference for flight training professionals and this year promises to be even better.
-Hosted at the Redbird Skyport Aviation Laboratory in the Texas Hill Country, Migration will feature presentations from a wide range of industry leaders and small group break-out sessions focused on providing solutions to the real world problems facing flight schools and universities.
+Over the last 7 years, Migration has become the leading conference for flight training professionals and this year promises to be even better.
+This year Migration will be hosted at the EAA Museum in Oshkosh, Wisconsin.
+Migration will feature presentations from a wide range of industry leaders and small group break-out sessions focused on providing solutions to the real world problems facing flight schools and universities.

 Michael P. Huerta is the Administrator of the Federal Aviation Administration.
 He was sworn-in to office on January 7, 2013 for a five year term.

 Huerta is responsible for the safety and efficiency of the largest aerospace system in the world.
 He oversees a $15.9 billion dollar budget, over 47,000 employees and is focused on ensuring the agency and its employees are the best prepared and trained professionals to meet the growing demands and requirements of the industry.
 Huerta also oversees the FAA's multi-billion dollar NextGen air traffic control modernization program as the United States shifts from ground-based radar to state-of-the-art satellite technology.